Beverage Industry logo

 • AGR International

-Agr International Inc. offers a broad line of products and services specifically designed to help bottle manufacturers around the world produce high-quality containers while improving efficiencies, reducing costs and contributing to the responsible management of resources.
+Agr International Inc. offers a broad line of testing, inspection and monitoring equipment and services specifically designed to help bottle manufacturers around the world produce high-quality containers while improving efficiencies, reducing costs and contributing to the responsible management of resources.

 ×